kevin-at-datical/liquibase.github.com/community/index.md

 **Have A Feature Idea?
 Did You Find A Bug In Liquibase?**

-If it is a bug in the main Liquibase library, log it in [Liquibase Jira](http://liquibase.jira.com/browse/CORE).
+If it is a bug in the main Liquibase library, log it in [GitHub Issues](https://github.com/liquibase/liquibase/issues).
+Liquibase has used Jira to track issues in the past, and there are still many open issues there.
+You can still comment on issues there, but no new issues can be created.
+We will be migrating the most important issues to GitHub over time.

 If it is a bug with an extension, log it in the issues section of the extension's github page.
 For example [https://github.com/liquibase/liquibase-hibernate/issues](https://github.com/liquibase/liquibase-hibernate/issues) or [https://github.com/liquibase/liquibase-oracle/issues](https://github.com/liquibase/liquibase-oracle/issues).